dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-storage-files/reading-and-converting-outlook-files/_index.md

 Convert emails & message archives online with the free [**Aspose.Email Conversion App**](https://products.aspose.app/email/Conversion).
 {{% /alert %}}
 Aspose.Email makes it possible to convert an OST file to PST with a single line of code.
 Similarly, the OST file can be created from PST file using the same line of code with the [FileFormat](https://reference.aspose.com/email/net/aspose.email.storage.pst/fileformat/) enumerator.
-At present, the API supports converting OST formats to PST except 2013/2016/2019/2021 and future versions.
+At present, the API supports converting OST formats to PST **except 2013/2016/2019/2021 and future versions**.
 The following code snippet shows you how to Convert OST to PST.

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-Outlook-PST-ConvertingOSTToPST-ConvertingOSTToPST.cs" >}}